lidofinance/lido-nestjs-modules/packages/logger/README.md

 ## Transports

-The logger provides console transports in `json` and `simple` formats.
-Transports can be imported from `@lido-nestjs/logger`:
+The logger provides preconfigured console transports in `json` and `simple` formats.
+The transports can be imported from `@lido-nestjs/logger`:

 ```ts
 import { simpleTransport, jsonTransport } from '@lido-nestjs/logger';
 ```

-### Secrets
+### Secrets cleaner

-To remove secret strings from logs, pass an array of strings to the transport options:
+Preconfigured transports have formatter for clean secrets from logs.
+To use it, pass an array of secret strings to the transport options:

 ```ts
 import { Module } from '@nestjs/common';